bas080/lucene-query-string-builder/README.md

 # Lucene Query String Builder
 [![Build Status](https://travis-ci.org/bas080/lucene-query-string-builder.svg?branch=master)](https://travis-ci.org/bas080/lucene-query-string-builder)

-More easily build your lucene string queries using small and pure functions.
+Easily build your lucene string queries using small and pure functions.

-The usage section shows how you can leverage this lib for your purposes.

-## Use cases

 Imagine having an API that leverages lucene for performing queries on the (indexed) database.
 In that case you might want to generate lucene query strings on the client/front end.

+The usage section shows how you can leverage this lib for your purposes.

-## Installation
+## Setup

 ```bash
 bower install lucene-query-string-builder --save